gruberchris/nettank/README.md

 # Nettank

-A multiplayer top down 2D tank battle game where players control tanks and try to destroy each other.
+A multiplayer top-down 2D tank battle game where players control tanks and try to destroy each other.

 ![img_1.png](img_1.png)